Mike Smith (running coach)

-Mike Smith (born April 3, 1980) is an American coach who has been the director of cross country and track and field at Northern Arizona University since 2017.
-As the head coach of the men's and women's programs, he has led the men's teams to five NCAA Division I men's cross country championships titles.
+Mike Smith (born April 3, 1980) is an American coach who was the director of cross country and track and field at Northern Arizona University from 2017 to 2025.
+As the head coach of the men's and women's programs, he led the men's teams to five NCAA Division I men's cross country championships titles.
+In 2025, he left NAU to coach professional athletes sponsored by Nike, while still based in Flagstaff, Arizona.

 Smith has been credited with establishing a running dynasty at Northern Arizona.
-His coaching philosophy involves emphasizing "executing a great team race" at championships rather than focusing on the final outcome.
+His coaching philosophy involves emphasizing "executing a great team race" at championships rather than focusing on the outcome.

 Prior to Northern Arizona University

 As a runner, Smith competed for the Wachusett Regional High School Mountaineers where his team placed 2nd at the 1997 Massachusetts Interscholastic Athletic Association cross country championships.
 Smith also placed 8th at the 1998 New Balance Outdoor Nationals two-mile run.

 After initially competing for James Madison University, Smith completed his collegiate running career at Georgetown University.
 After college, he worked as an elementary school teacher for two years and earned a master's degree.
 He did not compete during this time period.
-In 2006, he moved to Flagstaff, Arizona, where he worked under Dr. Jack Daniels at the NAU Center for High Altitude Training and founded Team Run Flagstaff.
+In 2006, he moved to Flagstaff, where he worked under Dr. Jack Daniels at the NAU Center for High Altitude Training and founded Team Run Flagstaff.
 During this time period, Smith competed in trail and road running and qualified for and competed in the 2008 U.S. Olympic Trials in the marathon.
+Following the closure of the Center for High Altitude Training in early 2009, Smith worked for Hypo2 helping organize altitude training camps for elite athletes in multiple sports.

 Smith returned to Georgetown as a coach in 2012.
 He rose through the ranks to eventually become the Director of Cross Country and Track and Field during the 2015–2016 academic year.

 As director of Northern Arizona cross country and track

 Smith joined the NAU cross country coaching staff in fall 2016 in anticipation of the retirement of the current head coach, Eric Heins.
-That season, the men's team built off of fourth, second, and fourth place team finishes in the three preceding years to win the 2016 NCAA men's NCAA Division I title.
+That season, the men's team built off of fourth, second, and fourth-place team finishes in the three preceding years to win the 2016 NCAA men's NCAA Division I title.
 Mike Smith officially became the Northern Arizona University's Director of Cross Country and Track in 2017.

-In 2024, it was announced that the 2024-2025 academic year would be Smith's last as Director; he would leave NAU to lead a Nike-sponsored professional running team based in Flagstaff.
+In 2025, Smith departed NAU to lead a Nike-sponsored professional running team based in Flagstaff.